ServerContainers/mail-gateway/README.md

 # Docker Mail Gateway Postfix (servercontainers/mail-gateway)
 _maintained by ServerContainers_

+## Versioning

+You'll find all images tagged like `d11.2-p3.5.6-1_b1` which means `d<debian version>-p<postfix version (with some esacped chars)>`.
+This way you can pin your installation/configuration to a certian version. or easily roll back if you experience any problems (don't forget to open a issue in that case ;D).

+The `latest` version will be updated/released after I managed to test a new pinned version in my production environment.
+This way I can easily find and fix bugs without affecting any users.
+It will result in a way more stable container.

 ## Changelogs

+* 2022-01-08
+    * new build script
+    * version tagging
+    * update to debian `bullseye`
 * 2021-07-28
     * healthcheck will fail if certificate is 3 days or less valid or already expired
 * 2021-06-04